Best art markers with fine tips and regular tips

 that you should take a look at because they each meet all of your requirements.
 They are all double-ended markers, with fine tips on one end and bigger tips on the other end, so that saves you from buying 2 sets of markers.

-Plus these are all professional-quality markers (aside from the Copic Ciao), so the pigment content and lightfastness will be of the highest standard possible for markers.
+Plus these are all professional-quality markers, so the pigment content and lightfastness will be of the highest standard possible for markers.
 Additionally, they all come in a wide variety of colors!

 Here they are:

 Prismacolor is one of the best brands for drawing supplies.
 Their double-ended art markers are vibrant, highly pigmented and get good coverage.